gbmhunter/MClide/README.rst

 All text is case-sensitive.
 It is recommended to use lower-case only to follow the UNIX command-line style.

-Special support for the "help" command, and "-h", "--help" flags for every registered command.
-No special support other UNIX commands such as "man", "whatis" or "info" 'help' is a special command which can be implemented by calling RegisterHelpCmd()
+Special support for the "help" command, and `-h`, `--help` flags for every registered command.
+No special support other UNIX commands such as `man`, `whatis` or `info` 'help' is a special command which can be implemented by calling RegisterHelpCmd()

-Internal Dependancies
+Internal Dependencies
 =====================

 These are all included in the repository.